Tents, Trailers and Cabins

 Things to Touch

-responds with incredible enthusiasm when I give him things that he can explore with his hands.
+He tells amazing stories and responds with incredible enthusiasm, when I give him things that he can explore with his hands.
 He loved the soft flannel of the doll's sleeping bag and the perfectly proportioned, miniature canoe.
 The props reminded Bruce of a number of camp related stories from his rich family history going back to the mid 1800's.
 But Bruce never was a fan of camping himself.
 "I did enough of that in the service."

 Trailer, Tent or Cabin?

 Out of all my groups, not a soul had pulled a travel trailer.
 But everyone seemed to recall Lucille Ball's movie, "The Long, Long Trailer".

 We did have enough folks with cabin and tent experiences to debate which was better.
 Mary said.
 "At least you know what's in your tent!
 There are too many nooks and crannies for bugs to hide, in a cabin!"

 BUGS!
 That topped the list when we discussed the worst part of camping.
 I had to laugh because that was indeed the biggest problem during my recent camping experience.

 Torrential rains were a bit of a problem too, but the mosquitoes that followed were even more aggravating.
 What luck that my sister had a folding screen house!

 It's possible to have fun with a theme, even when many don't automatically relate to it.
 I wish I was better at convincing folks!